 Is there any Bug template that you want to enforce?

 Are there any guidelines to open/close defects?

 Do you have the tools to remove the risks?

 How do you intend to remove the risks?

 Determine the Exit criteria after the completion of the testing process.

 Determine the Entry criteria to start testing.

-Determine the conditions that can halt the testing process (in any case that you have a major issue during the tests).
+Determine the conditions that can halt the testing process (in any case, you have a significant issue during the tests).

 What is the amount of time that you determine for each testing cycle?